The Only Game That Matters

 - Cards are considered to have a keyword or to not have that keyword.
 A single card that has and/or is gaining the same keyword from multiple sources functions as if it has one instance of that keyword.
 (Note: Instances of Ambush (X) with different values for X are considered different keywords.)

-- The keywords in the game are: ambush (X), bestow (X), insight, intimidate, limited, no attachments, pillage, renown, shadow (X), stealth, and terminal.
+- The keywords in the game are: ambush (X), assault, bestow (X), insight, intimidate, limited, no attachments, pillage, renown, shadow (X), stealth, and terminal.

 Characters can be killed by framework effects and by card abilities.
 When a character is killed, it leaves play and is placed faceup on top of its owner's dead pile.